 Skip to main content

-Chana Akins
+Chana K. Akins

-Research
+Research Interests:

 We currently have two primary areas of focus: 1) development of a novel alcohol model that will be used to examine how visual cues in the environment that get associated with alcohol, may later cause alcohol seeking and/or relapse, and 2) exploring behavioral and cognitive effects of alcohol using a Crowdsource population of drinkers.
 The first research area involves using a visual species, Japanese quail, to study the behavioral and neurobiological mechanisms of alcohol administration including areas studying the role of steroid hormones, stress hormones, and learning mechanisms.
 The second area of study is relatively novel for us but involves surveying a sample of individuals through mTurk or Prolific and providing behavioral tasks that are linked to alcohol use.

-For Interested Students:
+For Interested Graduate Students:

 Students in my laboratory have an opportunity to acquire an intensive and enriched experience in basic behavioral research in a closely-mentored setting.
 While in my laboratory, students can expect to gain a strong background in the fundamentals of learning and psychopharmacology, a solid foundation of experimental design, and the establishment of a solid publication record.
 Emphasis on these basic skills is aimed to help students be more competitive on the job market upon graduation and is also specifically geared toward students who want to engage in more molecular and neuroscience techniques at the post-doctoral level.
 In collaboration with other labs and/or as part of an allied area requirement, students may get the opportunity to gain more technical skills such as conducting hormone assays and other neurophysiological techniques.